 For those collectors buying artwork from emerging artists who aren’t so widely known, or collectors happy to start with art multiples by an established artist, limited edition artworks are the best bet to begin a budget-friendly art collection.

 While art galleries and open studios can be intimidating environments for those uninitiated into the rites of art passage, both places are ripe with opportunities for art collectors willing to go out on a limb and make their collecting goals known.
-Many artist-studio rich areas, such as Gowanus or Bushwick in Brooklyn, have seasonal open studios where visitors can tour studios along city streets and find their new favorite artwork.
+Many artist-studio rich areas to cities in Colorado and Vermont, have seasonal open studios where visitors can tour studios along city streets and find their new favorite artwork.
 Forging relationships with new artists as a collector gives fans of the artist’s work a great start – and, potentially, first dibs on new artwork and flexible pricing.
 By experiencing the artists’ works directly, and making known that you’re willing to go out of your way to see their work in an environment controlled by the artist, you’re showing your enthusiasm for an artist’s work.
 This can offer collectors chance to pick up works literally as the paint dries!
 Stay in close contact with artists as they are creating new work, and before it hits the walls of art fairs or exhibitions.

 For those artists whose work is already represented by an art gallery, it can be a good strategy to be introduced by the artist to the gallery – or, for the extroverted, to saunter right in and introduce yourself.
 Curator and gallerist Pamela Jean Tinnen makes the point that the first foray into introducing yourself as a collector isn’t always so easy.